vporton/carbon-flow/README.md

 ERC-20 events.

-TODO: Should completely remove all events from the ERC-20 wrapper, because they don't happen realiably anyway (happen but not on every transfer)?
+TODO: Should completely remove all events from the ERC-20 wrapper, because they don't happen reliably anyway (happen but not on every transfer)?

 The practical implications of the bug are as follows: